Tolerating and resit exams

 Master's degree

-The master's degree programmes consist of a package of 60 credits or 120 credits.
-All courses that are part of it are called the deliberation package.
+The master's degree programmes consist of a package of 60 ECTS credits or 120 ECTS credits (see study guide).
 Once you pass all these courses, you are graduated for the programme.
-Tolerances can be used on this package.
+Tolerances count towards the degree.

 Rules of tolerance in the master’s programme (EEL article 16.6)